-But an equally important theme of the Commission is that increases be conditioned upon firm commitments to put into effect promptly major reforms restricting outside income, requiring full financial disclosure, tightening conflict of interest rules and the like.
+But an equally important theme of the Commission is that increases be conditioned upon firm commitments to put into effect promptly major reforms restricting outside income, requiring full finanacial disclosure, tightening conflict of interest rules and the like.
 As the report puts it so well:

-a public trust.
+" Americans....do believe that a public office is indeed a public trust.
 They will pay a fair day's wage for a full day's work but they want to know that the salary they pay is the salary the public servant receives.
 They will pay enought to avoid the necessity of hidden "moonlighting", but they want to know -- and be able to verify -- that there in none of this "moonlighting" going on anyway.
 They want open, fair and responsive government from fair and honorable people who work full time for what they receive -- and they will pay adequate salaries if they believe that what they pay for is what they get."